bergant/finstr/readme.md

 balance_sheet <- merge( balance_sheet2013, balance_sheet2014 )
 ```

-The structure of merged balance sheets may differ if XBRL taxonomy changed.
+The structure of merged balance sheets may differ if XBRL taxonomy changes.
 Function `merge` takes care of it by expanding the elements hierarchy to fit both statements.
-The values of any missing elements is set to 0.
+The values of any missing elements in different periods is set to 0.

 To merge all statements from *statements* object use merge on statements objects: